gemfarmer/github_webhook/blog_posts/2017-02-02-cloud-gov-is-now-fedramp-authorized.md

 hero: false
 ---

 This is Open Source software.
-More Open Source software created by the U.S. Government
+More Open Source software created by the U.S. Government.
+But 'guys' isn't caught.

 How many times must a post be edited, before you can call it Open Source.
 <figure class="blog-figure-center">